 The CRA is watching

-Last year, it came to light that anytime we cross into the U.S. by land, sea or air, our personal data is captured and shared with the U.S. Department of Homeland Security.
+It recently came to light that anytime we cross into the U.S. by land, sea or air, our personal data is captured and shared with the U.S. Department of Homeland Security.
 If you thought that was a Big Brother-like invasion of privacy, you won’t be happy with Bill C-21 — an Act to Amend the Customs Act.

 This legislation will allow the Canadian Border Services Agency (CBSA) to share the data it collects, not only with U.S. bodies but also with our own Canadian Revenue Agency.

 On the surface, this legislation is meant to secure our borders by cutting down on illegal immigration and smuggling.
 But by tracking your movements every time you cross into the U.S. — whether it’s for a one-day shopping excursion or a four-month winter vacation — the legislation will allow the CBSA to collect your biographic data as well as note the date you leave Canada, where you’ll be going in the U.S. and the date you return, and share it with the Canada Revenue Agency (CRA).

 The taxman will use it to keep closer tabs on snowbirds who spend more than their 182-day yearly allowance in the U.S. Overstaying your welcome, intentionally or not, could mean a clawback on your social benefits (EI or GIS payments, for example, could be affected) or, even worse, could mean you have to file a U.S. tax return.